zaproxy/zaproxy-website/site/content/docs/developer/_index.md

     link: building-zap-with-intellij-idea/
     desc: How to build and run ZAP using IntelliJ IDEA

+  - name: 'Verifying Your Changes'
+    link: verifying-your-changes/
+    desc: How to make sure your changes will pass the build checks and get merged quicker

   - name: 'Creating a New Add-on in zap-extensions'
     link: creating-new-addon-in-zap-extensions/
     desc: A quick way to create a new add-on